- Before the Site Inspection

 FDA & OHRP Inspections

-For routine inspections expect to receive an FDA pre-announced inspection phone call from one to three days in advance of the visit.
-Please notify UCLA upon receiving the call or letter from the FDA to schedule the inspection.
-The following officials can provide support and guidance for your inspection: Kip Kantelo (UCLA IRB), Terra Hughes (CTSI Office of Regulatory Affairs), and the UCLA Office of Compliance.
+For routine inspections expect to receive an FDA pre-announced inspection phone call or letter from one to three days in advance of the visit.
+Please notify UCLA officials upon receiving the call or letter from the FDA to schedule the inspection.
+The following officials can provide support and guidance for your inspection: OHRPP Leadership (UCLA IRB), Terra Hughes (CTSI Office of Regulatory Affairs), Maggie Lindenbaum (JCCC Clinical Research Support Services) and the UCLA Office of Compliance.
 If the FDA will be inspecting a drug study(s), notify the UCLA Department of Pharmaceutical Services, Investigational Drug Section at 310-267-8522.

 The following general guidelines are recommended during an FDA inspection from the time the FDA inspector is greeted to the time the exit interview is conducted and a response to the FDA’s observations are made.